Missaguash River: History

 The river's name is from the Mi'kmaq language, likely meaning "marsh river", in reference to the Tantramar Marshes through which it flows.
 The name can be translated as "muskrat".
 Musaguash (Morris, 1750); Mesiguash (DesBarres, 1781); Missaguash from 1901 onward.
 The river flows south into Cumberland Basin.
 Its source is in the Missaguash Bog, several kilometres to the north.

 About 1672 a small group of Acadians from Port Royal, led by Jacques Bourgeois, formed a settlement on the south bank of the Missaguash near its mouth named Beaubassin.
 The settlers reclaimed the salt marsh bordering the Missaquash for cultivation by constructing dykes to keep out the sea.

 This village grew until 1750.
 The French priest Jean-Louis Le Loutre led Mi'kmaq warriors to burn down the village to force the Acadians to relocate to French-held territory north of the Missaquash.
 He wanted to bring French settlers together in a time of increasing national tensions with Great Britain.
-In the fall of 1750 the English army under Major Charles Lawrence established Fort Lawrence on the site of the burned village.
+In the fall of 1750 the British Army under Major Charles Lawrence established Fort Lawrence on the site of the burned village.